istio/istio/tests/e2e/README.md

 ### Cluster in same local network
 In order to talk to istio ingress, we use the ingress IP by default.
-If your cluster is on the same local network and cannot provide external IP, use the `--use-local-cluster` flag.
+If your cluster is on the same local network and cannot provide external IP (for example, minikube), use the `--use-local-cluster` flag.
 In that case, the framework will not create a LoadBalancer and talk directly to the Pod running istio-ingress.

 ### Testing code change